mattheworiordan/ably-cli/docs/workplans/2025-05-terminal-server-improvements.md

     - Playwright tests: Reproduce the bug scenarios (`ably help status`, `ably help ask "quoted query"`) and verify they are fixed.
 - **Status:** `[ ] Not Started`
 - **Summary:**
+  • **Bug b** – Quoted arguments lost: The sandbox shell script now parses arguments with `eval set --`, preserving standard quoting after strict injection checks.
+Commands such as `ably help ask "what is ably"` are forwarded intact to the CLI.
+All unit, integration and E2E suites pass.

 ## Phase 4: Native CLI Enhancements (Related)